-He and his Swedish wife Martina lived and worked in London until the couple moved to the Danish capital Copenhagen in the summer of 2013.
+He and his Swedish wife Martina lived and worked in London until the couple moved to the Danish capital Copenhagen.
 Francis now manages a team of 14 employees at the Asset Performance and Partnerships department and has colleagues both in Denmark and the UK.
 The department is in charge of commercial management and partner relations when DONG Energy Wind Power is constructing and operating offshore wind farms.
 Most of the employees in the department are Danes, and Francis has quickly came to appreciate the culture at Danish workplaces and the new demands it makes on him as a manager:

 “The hierarchy in a Danish workplace is flatter than I am used to.
 In my previous management positions, the manager's word was law.
 Here everyone gives their opinion if they think they have something to contribute.
 I find that rather refreshing, and it helps the team to move forward as one.”

-Job-seeking partners In the majority of Danish families, both adults work, and if you are EU/EEA citizens, your spouse/partner does not need a permit to work here.
+In the majority of Danish families, both adults work.
+If you are EU/EEA citizens, your spouse/partner does not need a permit to work here.
 As a non EU or EEA-citizen he/she is allowed to work full-time for the period his/her residence permit is valid.

-Workindenmark can help your accompanying partner to search for a job by offering your accompanying partner a six-month programme consisting of: focused job-seeking seminars and seminars on how to write applications and CVs that appeal to Danish employers.
+Workindenmark can provide information about local initiatives helping your accompanying partner to search for a job i.e. consisting of: focused job-seeking seminars and seminars on how to write applications and CVs that appeal to Danish employers.